Deepte01/Conversation_Analysis/README.md

     ```
     node .\src\summarizeCallTranscripts.js
     ```
     Follow the prompt to provide a file name from the output folder.
-The generated summary will be printed in the console.
+The generated summary of key points will be printed in the console.
 4. For the third task, execute the following command in the terminal:
     ```
     node .\src\questionAnswering.js